missyrestless/Bots/README.md

 https://grimore.org/secondlife/scripted_agents/corrade/projects/in_world

-## Corrade HUD

-Current development centers around the
-[Corrade HUD](https://github.com/missyrestless/Bots/blob/main/HUD/README.md),
-an in-world heads-up display that can be used to control a Corrade scripted agent.

-## Contents
+## Repository Contents

+- `Avatars`: Specifications for free male and female avatars
 - `bin`: convenience scripts to manage services on the server-side
+- `etc`: Corrade, Nginx, and Shoutcast configuration and systemd units
 - `Examples`: some simple examples of how to use the Corrade system
 - `HUD`: the Corrade HUD, control bots in-world with this heads-up display
+- `Pay2Play`: WDC Tipjar settings examples
 - `Select_Dialog_Option`: a dialog menu selector for the Corrade bot
 - `Sit_Animate`: example sit on object and animate a Corrade bot
 - `Toggle_Vista_AO`: example script turning on/off the Vista AO of a bot

+## Corrade HUD

+Current development centers around the
+[Corrade HUD](https://github.com/missyrestless/Bots/blob/main/HUD/README.md),
+an in-world heads-up display that can be used to control a Corrade scripted agent.